57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana-Preamble/README.md

   - Default limit per transaction: 200,000 CU
   - Compute Units themselves do not incur cost — fees arise only when `ComputeUnitPrice` is set.
-  - **Purpose**: During network congestion, users can increase priority by paying more CU price.
+  - **Purpose**: During network congestion, users can increase priority by paying more CUs.

 - Developers can use the `ComputeBudgetProgram` to: